reindexer

 New replication config after migration

-First of all depreacted parameters must be removed from old followers’ configs.
+First of all deprecated parameters must be removed from old followers’ configs.

 New follower1 config is: